tylerae/Data_Structures_Tutorials/Queue.md

 if len(my_queue) == 0: - check if queue is zero

 ## Example
-Lets look at a very simple example of using Queues
+Lets look at an example of a queue for the resturant:

 ```python